In this article:

 The excess jelly can then trickle into your lungs, giving rise to serious complications such as an abscess.
 To prevent this, apply a minuscule amount of the petroleum jelly using a cotton swab or your finger and gently rub it in.

 Saline formulations of nasal drops, gels, or sprays help in cleaning the nasal passages and provide additional moisture.

-One study suggests that the use of nasal spray brought relief in nasal dryness.
-(2) But the excessive use of decongestant nasal sprays can act adversely as well.
+One study revealed that the use of nasal spray brought relief in nasal dryness.
+(2) However, overusing decongestant nasal sprays can cause unwanted side effects.

 Edible oils can be used to provide relief from a dry nose as they are safe to be used internally.
 These oils include clarified butter, coconut oil, or almond oil.

 These oils can be applied to the nasal passages using a cotton swab.
 If you are sensitive to any oil, avoid its usage.

 7. Avoid medications that cause nasal dryness